panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-09-23_ESS-Weekly.md

 # Actions
-- [ ] Peter: Folluw up with Sebastian
+- [ ] Peter: Follow up with Sebastian
 - [ ] Thomas: With Florian, write letter to other WP leaders to get input
 - [ ] Thomas: Contact DeIC wrt. their e-learning course
 - [ ] Kareem: Investigate requirements for UmbrellaID